greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/tmrg-caregivers_1_1.md

 ---
-title: "TMRG - Caregivers"
+title: TMRG - Caregivers
-description: "Gathering place for the caregivers of GitLab!"
+description: Gathering place for the caregivers of GitLab!
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/tmrg-caregivers_1_1/
+linkTitle: TMRG - Caregivers
+type: docs
 ---

 Welcome to the Caregivers Team Member Resource Group space!
 Join us in our Slack channel #caregivers-tmrg to be notified of events and meet other members.